Atharvadedge/Atharvadedge/README.md

 - 👋 Hi, I’m @Atharvadedge
 - 👀 I’m interested in Data Science, Machine learning and AI.
 - 🌱 I’m currently learning Computer science Engineering.
-- 💞️ I’m looking to collaborate on the field I've mentioned.
+- 💞️ I’m looking to collaborate on the fields I've mentioned.
 - 📫 How to reach me
 https://www.linkedin.com/in/atharva-dedge-662738210 is my LinkedIn profile. atharvadedge24@gmail.com - email